The Metals Company: Criticism

-The Metals Company says the harvesting in the ocean is less damaging than the land-based mining activities, as do numerous scientists.
+The Metals Company says the harvesting in the ocean is less damaging than the land-based mining activities.
 Opponents to deep sea mining counter that the damage to the fragile ecosystem at the bottom of the ocean is irreversible and such mining is no guarantee that land-based mining will be slowed; however, a review of 11 separate seafloor disturbance experiments and test mining work shows positive – but not full – recovery for fauna after 26 years.
 Opponents say the ocean floor contains sea life that does not exist elsewhere and should not be disturbed.
 The speed of life and development on the ocean floor is very slow, disturbances, even minor, may have long-lasting effects.

 The International Seabed Authority (ISA) has been negotiating regulations for deep sea mining for over a decade and have produced four drafts, including the consolidated draft, published in February 2024.
 The ISA stated in 2023 its intent is to adopt mining regulations in 2025.
 The Metals Company says it's leaving ample time for those rules to be finalized, but opponents say the company is bolting ahead of the collective efforts to come to a consensus about regulating the deep seas.

 New research also sheds light on the possible effects of the polymetallic nodules on the sea floor.
-It has been claimed the nodules produce oxygen on the seafloor, and that removing the nodules could have effects that are completely unknown.
+It has been claimed the nodules produce excess oxygen on the seafloor, and that removing the nodules could have effects that are completely unknown.
 However, the idea of metallic nodules as a photosynthesis-independent oxygen source has been questioned by scientists who point out "poor-quality lander experiments leading to faulty oxygen flux measurements" and unusable data, and that claims of electrolysis are unsupported by voltage measurements which undermine the authors' own conclusions.
 They also highlight an inconsistency with decades of existing research, notably that deep sea ecosystems constitute an oxygen sink.

 In 2024, the company was subject to scrutiny on an episode of Last Week Tonight with John Oliver.
+It questioned the costs versus payoffs of deep sea mining and pointed out how The Metals Company used its financial leverage to strike a deal with the country of Nauru, stating, "While Barron has insisted that Nauru is no one’s puppet, there is a clear power disparity between an international mining firm hoping to make billions of dollars, and an environmentally ravaged island with a population of just 12,000 people."

-Oliver's episode has since been criticised by some researchers and ocean scientists, who warned that his segment repeated exaggerated misconceptions commonly circulated by opponents of deep-sea mining, especially regarding carbon storage and sediment disturbance.
-Studies have shown the ocean's surface, not the seafloor, plays a much larger role in carbon absorption, while the potential disturbance of sediment during nodule collection is likely minimal according to most estimates.
+The episode was criticised in an article by The Breakthrough Institute, an institute widely criticised for opposing advocates for meaningful climate action.
+The article claims that the segment repeated exaggerated misconceptions commonly circulated by opponents of deep-sea mining, especially regarding carbon storage and sediment disturbance, and that studies have shown otherwise.
+However, the institute is aligned with an ecomodernist philosophy, and still states that, "Other claims John Oliver made are somewhat more fair."
+This included the point made on the exploitation of developing countries such as Nauru.